ofiwg/libfabric/man/fi_endpoint.3.md

 number of RMA IO vectors that may be specified when initiating an operation from the local endpoint, as well as the maximum number of IO vectors that may be carried in a single request from a remote endpoint.

+## Traffic Class (tclass)

+The traffic class associated with the transmit attributes.

+If the traffic class type is set to FI_TC_UNSPEC, the type and value of the traffic class will be inherited from the domain.

+See fi_domain.3 for additional information.

 # RECEIVE CONTEXT ATTRIBUTES